JohnFu11er/IT-journey/_posts/2020-06-20-My First Django Project.markdown

     return HttpResponse(“Hello, World!”)
 {% endhighlight %}<br />

-<b>Add a URL path to the project for your new webpage by opening the urls.py file, adding the following lines of red code, and saving the file (VS Code should auto-save the file, but you can check by clicking on “File”, then seeing if there is a check mark to the left of “Auto Save”).</b>
+<b>Add a URL path to the project for your new webpage by opening the urls.py file, adding the lines of code below, and saving the file (VS Code should auto-save the file, but you can check by clicking on “File”, then seeing if there is a check mark to the left of “Auto Save”).</b>
 {% highlight python %}
 from django.urls import path
 from .views import welcome